-- (f) compiled by any policing agency for purposes of law enforcement criminal proceedings, to the extent that the disclosure of such information or document could be reasonably expected - - (i) to prejudice law enforcement procedures; - (ii) to deprive any person of his or her right to a fair trial or an impartial adjudication; or - (iii) to reveal the identity of the source of any information or document that was furnished under express or implied assurance of confidentiality; - (g) contained in any staff file pertaining to any officer or employee of any public service, except in so far as disclosure thereof is necessary for the purposes of section 17(4); - (h) compiled by any intelligence service or structure in South Africa, except in so far as disclosure thereof is necessary for the purposes of section 20; - (i) relating to the installation, projects, plans, movements or dispositions, or to weapons or armaments capabilities or technology of a military force, except in so far as disclosure thereof is necessary for the purposes of section 16; - (j) in connection with the provision of protective services to members or officials or employees of any participant in the Council; - (k) in the case of information or any document requested from a political party, if that information or document concerns a lawful activity of that party, particulars of which it is, subject to section 13, not obliged to disclose in terms of any law; - (1) which would be likely to lead to significant and improper or unfair speculation in currencies, securities, property or commodities at the expense of the public or would be likely to significantly endanger the stability of any financial institution weighted against the public interest in disclosure.
+- (iv) could reasonably be expected to compromise or prejudice the national security interests of South Africa; - (c) compiled by or in the possession or under the control of any policing agency for purposes of law enforcement or criminal proceedings, to the extent that the disclosure of such information or document could reasonably be expected - - (i) to prejudice law enforcement investigations; or - (ii) to deprive any person of his or her right to a fair trial or an impartial adjudication; - (d) compiled by or in the possession or under the control of any intelligence service or structure in South Africa, except in so far as disclosure thereof is necessary for the purposes of section 20; - (e) relating to the activities, installations, projects, plans, movements or dispositions, or to the weapons, armaments, procurements, capabilities or technology of a military force, except in so far as disclosure thereof is necessary for the purposes of section 16; - (f) contained in any staff file pertaining to any officer or employee of any public service, except in so far as disclosure thereof is necessary for the purposes of section 17(4) or for the purpose of any investigation in terms of this Act into the conduct of such officer or employee; - (g) in connection with the provision of protective services to members or officials or employees of any participant in the Council; - (h) in the case of information or any document requested from a political party, if that information or document concerns a lawful activity of that party, particulars of which it is, subject to section 13, not obliged to disclose in terms of any law; - (i) relating to any special or secret account established or governed by or under any law, except in so far as it concerns any expenditure from such account which has been found by the Auditor-General to have been unauthorized; or relating to any tax matter prohibited from disclosure by any law when weighted against the interest in disclosure. - (4) (a) The Council shall establish a committee to be known as the Access to Information Committee (hereinafter in this section referred to as "the Committee").